Applying Learning in Real Time

 The first student to complete a cross-credit towards a Certificate in Public Relations, through the Public Relations Institute of New Zealand’s APR ( Accreditation in Public Relations) programme, Grace Loftus, says her studies have made her more mindful of how communication should work in an organisation.

-After completing their APR, a practitioner can apply to be awarded a cross credit with the Open Polytechnic towards a Bachelor of Applied Science (with or without a Communication major), Bachelor of Arts (with or without a Communication major), Certificate in Public Relations and Communication Management, or a Diploma in Public Relations and Communication Management.
+After completing their APR, a practitioner can apply to be awarded a cross credit with the Open Polytechnic towards a Bachelor of Applied Science (with or without a Communication major), Certificate in Public Relations and Communication Management, or a Diploma in Public Relations and Communication Management.

 Distance learning for Grace, who is a Communications Advisor for the Ministry of Business, Innovation and Employment (MBIE), was the best option.